-Students with disabilities made up 19.4% of enrolled undergraduate students in the U.S. in the 2015-16 school year.
+Students with disabilities made up 19.4% of enrolled undergraduate students in the U.S. according to the most recent data release from the Department of Education (DoE).
 However, many of these students may be afraid to or not know how to advocate for themselves and obtain the assistance they need.
-Data on graduation rates for students with disabilities can be hard to come by, but based on a study of students enrolled for the first time in 2003-4, only 54.2% had graduated with a bachelor's degree after six years.
+Data on graduation rates for students with disabilities can be hard to come by, but based on a recent study by the DoE National Center of Education Statistics, only 54.2% had graduated with a bachelor's degree after six years.
 One possible reason for this low graduation rate is that only 35% of students with disabilities chose to disclose those disabilities to the college or university they attended, and only 24% chose to utilize accommodations.
 This guide is intended to help students with disabilities learn about their rights, the laws that protect them, and the resources available to help them see through their goal of obtaining higher education.

 Rights of College Students with Disabilities

 Students with disabilities enrolled in college or university have certain rights that are recognized by law.
 These rights are enumerated in several different laws and cover topics like the right to an appropriate education, rights to privacy, and rights to reasonable accommodations to assist in their education.
 However, these laws also define 'disability' differently, which can make figuring out exactly what applies fairly complex.

 There are three major laws which protect and define the rights of those with disabilities throughout the U.S. The first is the Americans with Disabilities Act of 1990 (ADA), which prevents discrimination against individuals with disabilities.
 Title II of the ADA mandates that public areas, including public schools and universities, cannot discriminate and must provide reasonable accommodations for those with disabilities.
 Title III covers private schools, requiring much the same.